-Research Question: Explain what is meant by the economic problem and its three constituent parts, and critique competing perspectives as to the best type of economic system to encourage businesses to be efficient.
+Explain what is meant by the economic problem and its three constituent parts and critique competing perspectives as to the best type of economic system to encourage businesses to be efficient.

-In operating world economies, the general economic problem is that of the scarcity of resources.
-This typically springs from the belief that the resources like land, labor, capital and other assets are limited and therefore raises the underlying question of how to best utilize these resources to achieve maximum business efficiency in the economic environment.
-This is in fact one of the fundamental concepts that encompass the operations of existing economic systems (David, 2002).
-The perception as reflected through the research, study and beliefs of various economists and researchers is that the scarcity of resources is a phenomenon that gives rise to three important aspects primarily the allocation, distribution and production of resources.
+In operating world economies, the general economic problem is the scarcity of resources.
+This typically springs from the belief that resources like land, labour, capital and other assets are limited and therefore raises the underlying question of how to utilise these resources best to achieve maximum business efficiency in the economic environment.
+This is one of the fundamental concepts encompassing the operations of existing economic systems (David, 2002).
+The perception, as reflected through the research, study and beliefs of various economists and researchers, is that the scarcity of resources is a phenomenon that gives rise to three important aspects, primarily the allocation, distribution and production of resources.

-The questions hence asked by economists are what to manufacture or produce, how to best allocate resources such as labor, materials and capital to best achieve production efficiency and for what consumers should these goods and services be used.
-The researchers and economists are therefore striving to find methods and strategies to help solve these core aspects that stem from the basic economic problem of scarcity.
-The underlying cause of scarcity of resources is related to the unlimited needs and wants of the people.
-With the evolving concepts and technological trends in modern times, the needs and desires of the people have also increased thereby posing a problem with regards to the use of products and services that require many resources.
-The allocation, production and distribution efficiency is hence a consideration to ensure that the diverse needs and wants of the people are met and that the resources are utilized in the most appropriate manner to meet allocation and production needs.
+The questions hence asked by economists are what to manufacture or produce, how to best allocate resources such as labour, materials and capital to achieve production efficiency, and for what consumers should these goods and services be used.
+Therefore, researchers and economists are striving to find methods and strategies to help solve these core aspects that stem from the basic economic problem of scarcity.
+The underlying cause of the scarcity of resources is related to the unlimited needs and wants of the people.
+With the evolving concepts and technological trends in modern times, the needs and desires of the people have also increased, posing a problem about the use of products and services that require many resources.
+The allocation, production and distribution efficiency is hence a consideration to ensure that the diverse needs and wants of the people are met and that the resources are utilised in the most appropriate manner to meet allocation and production needs.
 (Clifford, 1987)